Nonny-50/-alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to home directory
+a script that creates a directory named my_first_directory